-In November 2015, the Chancellor's Autumn Statement set out the strategic direction for public expenditure, which outlined a number of changes to local government financing which have had a significant impact of the Council's future financial position.
+In November 2015, the Chancellor's Autumn Statement set out the strategic direction for public expenditure, which outlined a number of changes to local government financing which have had a significant impact on the Council's future financial position.

 Revenue Support Grant - The Secretary of State for Communities and Local Government presented the Local Government finance settlement 2016/17 to the House of Commons on 17th December 2015.
-This was made in the context of the Chancellor's Autumn Statement / Spending Review and included a four year settlement for Revenue Support Grant (the Local Government core grant) which confirmed the phasing out of the grant by 2020.
-This has been included in the Council's MTFP.
+This was made in the context of the Chancellor's Autumn Statement / Spending Review and included a four year settlement offer to Authorities for Revenue Support Grant (the Local Government core grant) which confirmed the phasing out of the grant by 2020.
+The Council accepted this and the financial impact has been included in the Council's MTFP.

-Business Rates - In was announced that by 2020, authorities will retain 100% of Business Rate growth.
-As part of the current Business Rates Retention system, authorities are able to retain a proportion of any growth in business rates over and above a centrally established baseline.
-The Council's proportion is further increased by participation in the Staffordshire Business Rates pool, which removes the growth levy payable to Government.
+Business Rates - It has previously been announced by Government that by 2020, authorities will retain 100% of Business Rate growth.
+As part of the current Business Rates Retention system, authorities are able to retain a proportion of any growth in business rates over and above a centrally established baseline. proportion is further increased by participation in the Staffordshire Business Rates pool, which removes the growth levy payable to Government.